TomLebeda/chroma_code/readme.md

 ### First run:

-If you never run `tree-sitter` on your machine before, it will want you to initialize it.
+If you never ran `tree-sitter` on your machine before, it will want you to initialize it.
 That is done simply by running `tree-sitter init-config` and it will create a configuration file and tell you where to find it.

 ### Actual usage of `chromacode`